-Some of the more popular aircraft used at flight schools today for the Private Pilot and Instrument Pilot courses are the Cessna 150/152, Cessna 172, Diamond DA 20 and Diamond DA 40 and Piper Warrior and Archer.
-The Diamond DA 20 and Cessna 150/152 are small, 2-seat trainers.
-The other airplanes listed are 4-seat trainers with more room, power and typically better equipment.
+Some of the more popular aircraft used at flight schools today for the Private Pilot and Instrument Pilot courses are the Cessna 150/152, Cessna 172, Liberty XL2, Diamond DA 20, Diamond DA 40, Beech Sundowner, Piper Warrior, Piper Archer and Cirrus SR20.
+The Diamond DA 20, Liberty XL2 and Cessna 150/152 are small, 2-seat trainers.
+The Diamonds, Liberty and Cirrus airplanes have non-steerable nose wheels, so ground steering in those planes is accomplished with differential braking.
+The Cessna 172, Piper Warrior and Archer, Diamond DA 40, Beech Sundowner and Cirrus SR20 are 4-seat trainers with more room, power and typically better equipment.
 All of these airplanes are easy to fly and are safe, as long as they are well-maintained.

 Most people will want to rent the 4-seater for trips after they complete their training.
 When you have done all of your training in this type of airplane, you feel more comfortable when you start taking personal trips with your family.
 The 4-seaters also are heavier, more stable and less susceptible to the effects of turbulence.
 One of the most important factors in the airplane you train in is how well maintained the airplane is.
 The schools who charge the highest rental rates on their planes typically provide the greatest attention to detail in keeping their planes safe to fly.